-Transfer Money Outside Ireland
+Transferring Money Outside Ireland

 If you have amounts of more than €3000 to exchange and transfer to an overseas bank – you will usually get better rates from using specialised currency brokers instead of your own bank.

-For smaller transfers you could try CurrencyFair .
+For smaller transfers, you could try CurrencyFair .